 Find out more about the people behind the advice in this new series of interviews with our solicitors.
-We catch up with Ed Kilner, our IP and commercial technology associate, who tells us about the football career he almost had and the benefits of Harper James’ unique culture.
+We catch up with Ed Kilner, our intellectual property and commercial technology Senior Solicitor, who shares his story about the football career he almost had and the benefits of Harper James’ unique culture.

 How long have you worked at Harper James?